Identity and access management (IAM)

 Sharing outside your organization | Your collaborator's external key service can easily access your IdP settings.
 This access can be automated and ensures your collaborator's service has immediate access to any changes to your IdP settings. | Your collaborator's external key service can't access your IdP settings in the Admin console.
 You must provide your IdP settings directly to your collaborator before you share encrypted files for the first time, as well as any time you change your IdP settings. |

-Please refer to the following Google Workspace knowledgebase article for further details on connecting Google Workspace to an identity provider (IdP):
+Refer to the following Google Workspace knowledgebase article for further details on connecting Google Workspace to an identity provider (IdP):

 You need to turn on Google Workspace Client-side encryption (CSE) for all users who need to do any of the following: